spinxas/shoppingMarket/README.md

 Shopping market application that counts the price of the shopping cart.

+## Prices
   The prices are configured using prices.proprties file within the resource folder.
   New products can be added there as well.
+It is based on key and value pair.
+E.g. coke=0.7

+## Discounts
+The discounts are configures using discouunt.properties file within the resource folder.
+There are two types of discounts:
+* ThreeForTwo - Three products which are the same will be for the price of two.
+* TwoForOne - Two products which are the same will cost 1£
+Discount products are seperated by comma seperator within the properties file.

 The application takes string array as an argument, which contains the list of products that the user provides.
 E.g. ["Coke", "Coke", "Beans"]